Peggy Glanville-Hicks Address 2019

 The 2019 Peggy Glanville-Hicks Address took place at the Primrose Potter Salon, Melbourne Recital Centre, on Tuesday 22 October 2019, following the announcement of the 2019 Paul Lowin Prize winners.

-You can watch and listen to Deborah Cheetham's address below, and the full transcript is available on Resonate.
+You can watch and listen to Deborah Cheetham's address below - a full transcript is available further down.

 This historic occasion brought together two important events in Australian art music: the annual Peggy Glanville-Hicks Address and the prestigious Paul Lowin Prizes.
 Peggy Glanville-Hicks Address has been igniting debate and highlighting crucial issues since its establishment in 1999.
 The AMC has recently taken on the custodianship of the Address, after the closing of the New Music Network, and is mindful of the importance of continuing this annual tradition with respect to its history.
 The 2019 Peggy Glanville-Hicks Address was delivered by Deborah Cheetham AO: Yorta Yorta woman, soprano, composer and educator, and a leader in the Australian arts landscape for more than 25 years.